 Carleton's French and Francophone Studies Department organizes two off-campus study programs:

-The Paris French Studies Program takes place each spring and will be directed in 2012 by Cathy Yandell.
+The Paris French Studies Program takes place each spring and will be directed in 2015 by Scott Carpenter.
 Classes are held in the heart of the famous Left Bank, with various excursions to sites throughout the capital.
 Students stay with carefully selected French families and discover Paris while immersing themselves in French life and language.
 Each program includes a trip to another location, such as Geneva, Rabat, southern France or Madrid.
 Coursework typically focuses on literary and cultural studies, language, art history, and political science.

 Carleton students' choices are not limited to these programs.
 Some programs organized by other schools and organizations are already approved by the College (requiring only a short application to Off Campus Studies):